woonkoksin/woonkoksin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am dedicated to advancing transformative resilience in the context of climate and environmental sustainability.
-My work integrates artificial intelligence, sustainable processes, and systems-analytical approaches to address issues at the environment-economy-society nexus.
-Currently, I supervise or co-supervise 17 postgraduate students (5 Ph.D. and 12 Master), and have guided 7 graduates.
+I advocate for achieving transformative resilience in the context of climate and environmental sustainability.
+I am passionate about adopting AI models with sustainable processes and systems-analytical approaches on issues related to the environment-economic-social well-being nexus.
+Currently, I am currently supervising/co-supervising 17 postgraduate students (5 Ph.D. and 12 Master), and 7 postgraduate students have graduated under my supervision.

-I have authored 87 refereed journal articles, including 55 in SCI Q1 journals and 3 recognized as ESI Top 1% Highly Cited Papers.
-My publications appear in Science, Renewable and Sustainable Energy Reviews, and Resources, Conservation & Recycling.
-A cover article in Science highlights my work on climate sustainability as sole corresponding author.
+I have authored 87 articles in international refereed journals, with 45 as the sole first or corresponding author.
+55 articles are published in SCI Q1 journals, including Science, Renewable and Sustainable Energy Reviews, and Resources, Conservation & Recycling.
+3 papers have been selected as ESI Top 1% Highly Cited Papers.

-Between 2019 and 2025, I secured 21 international and national grants and consultancy projects totaling USD 1.12 million, and I have delivered plenary, keynote, and invited talks at over 30 international conferences and professional forums.
+Between 2019 and 2025, I received 21 international and national grants and consultancy works, totaling USD 1.12 million.
+I received several prestigious international awards, including National Champion (Malaysia) for Frontiers Planet Prize, American Chemical Society (ACS) I&ECR Influential Researchers, UN Summer Academy Fellow, UNFCCC-GIR-CASTT Scholar, Vebleo Fellow (Jr), Fulbright Young Leader under the U.S.'s government signature program - YSEALI, and CrossCulture Programme Fellow by the German Federal Foreign Office.